DTP587/PID-Blender/README.md

 In this section, I'll comment on the overarching function of the arduino code in `/Arduino Sketches/Pink_Box_v2/Pink_Box_v2.ino`.
 This contains a routine which runs the blender on and off for the specified amount of time defined at the top of the file.

 It is important to stress that interrupt service routines are essential, but also the hardest bit about the project.
 As `millis()` and `micros()` wont update whilst in the interrupt, and hence mess with the on/off timing which we need to keep accurate.
-More importantly though, the AC signal requires dimming once every half period of AC ($10\;ms$ - $17\;ms$).
+More importantly though, the AC signal requires dimming once every half period of AC ( $10$ $ms$ - $17$ $ms$ ).
 In summary then, our loop needs to be fast enough to:

 - Tell the time
 - Read the encoder speed